Archive for January, 2009

 The Urgent Email

-The text messages I got my phone telling me to read them were marked URGENT.
+The messages I got were marked URGENT.

 I have changed the name of the director to protect the innocent.
 (Or is it guilty?)

 Hello, everyone!
-My name is Joe ____________ and I am the Director/Writer/Co-Producer of this little venture.
+My name is Joe and I am the Director/Writer/Co-Producer of this little venture.
 I have been trying to obtain a space for auditions at NYU for the coming week, but since classes don’t begin until the following week, it’s taking longer than I expected to get requests and approvals through the system.
 I would like to have auditions on Thursday and Friday in the afternoon; should that work out, I will send a message with schedules by Tuesday at the latest.
 I know that is kind of short notice to prepare something, but the facilities are closed next weekend and I have a very packed class schedule.
-I wanted to have auditions early so as to avoid having them on the weekend, but once classes start my only free day is Tuesday, so if they don’t happen this week, the following Tuesday will be the earliest possible date.
+I wanted to have auditions early so as to avoid having them on the weekend, but once classes start, my only free day is Tuesday, so if they don’t happen this week, the following Tuesday will be the earliest possible date.

 As for what you should prepare for the audition, bring whatever material will help you give your best performance in the audition.